Types of private student loans

 What happens after applying for a private student loan

-After you apply for our private student loans, you’ll typically get a credit approval within 15 minutes of applying.
+After you apply for our private student loans for college or grad school, you’ll typically get a credit approval within 15 minutes of applying.
 You’ll also get notices to review, accept, and e-sign your loan terms.

 Your school will have to certify your loan amount before it can be disbursed (paid to the school).
 Then you’ll get a Final Disclosure spelling out the details.

-You have the right to cancel your loan before it’s disbursed (sent) to your school.
+You have the right to cancel your loan as described in the Final Disclosure before it’s disbursed (sent) to your school.

 Learn what happens after your loan is approved